Approximate Relational Reasoning for Higher-Order Probabilistic Programs: Logical Refinement

 It is often hard to reason directly about contextual equivalence, due to the quantification over contexts.
 As in previous work~\cite{clutch} we define a \emph{logical refinement relation} to help us reason about contextual refinement.
 Like contextual refinement, logical refinement is a typed relation: it ranges over pairs of expressions $e_1$, $e_2$ and types $\type$ such that $e_1$ and $e_2$ have type $\type$.
 As we will show later, logical refinement implies contextual refinement.
 However, logical refinement (as opposed to contextual refinement) is defined in terms of the relational logic, and thus we can reason about it using the inference rules presented in previous sections:

+Here, $\llbracket\type\rrbracket_{\Delta}$ denotes the semantic interpretation of type $\type$, and $\Delta$ assigns a semantic interpretation to type variables in the context.
 Intuitively speaking $e_1$ logically refines $e_2$ at type $\type$ if we can couple their executions so that they return values related at the semantic interpretation of $\type$.
 The key novelty with respect to prior work is the quantification over error credits: we get to assume ownership of a positive amount of error credits in our proof, as long as we ensure that at the end of it we still have a positive amount left.
 The quantification over error credits allows us to assume ownership of a non-zero amount of error credits whenever reasoning about logical refinement, in particular we can prove the following rule: \vsquish{2pt}

 Since \rref{log-get-err} always allows us to obtain a positive amount of error credits, we can internalize a closed rule for error induction for proving logical refinements that assumes no previous ownership of error credits.
 This can be seen as lifting the \ruleref{wp-err-amp} rule to the logical refinement level: